Asbestosis Compensation & Mesothelioma Solicitors in Manchester

 Some of the more common asbestos-related illnesses include:

 - Diffuse Pleural Thickening – This affects the outer lining of the lungs, which become scarred and thickened, leading to restricted lung function.
+These thickened tissues are referred to as pleural plaques.

 - Lung Cancer – Can be caused by asbestos exposure.